adir-vrd/ampatio/README.md

 ## 2-Do list
-- move from importlib to pkgutil
+- move from importlib to pkgutil.
+- fix setup file.
-- add functions to do buffer read & write
+- add functions to do buffer read & write.
-- add relevant "dungen" functions
+- add relevant "dungen" functions.

 **GPIO:**
-- add occupied and release pin functions (by recording json file in /tmp folder)
+- add occupied and release pin functions (by recording json file in /tmp folder).

 **ADC** *Analog to Digital converter spaciel pins*
 - WIP... in hope to show new & related fetures soon in this section.